top of page

 Purple prairie clover, Dalea purpurea

-Thimble-shaped purple flowers bloom from June to August, blooming from bottom to top.
-The unique purple flowers attract many different species of pollinators such as bees and butterflies.
-Purple prairie clover grows 1-3 feet tall in clumps with a deep taproot for drought tolerance.
+Despite its dainty appearance, purple prairie clover is, as a legume, a nitrogen-fixer and a pollinator powerhouse.
+Its thimble-shaped purple flowers bloom from June to August, blooming from bottom to top.
+Purple prairie clover grows 60 cm tall in clumps with a deep taproot for drought tolerance.

 C$6.50Price